Esprit D'Air

-Esprit D'Air ("Spirit of Air" in French) is a British-Japanese alternative metal band formed in London in 2010 with members from Japan and England.
+Esprit D'Air ("Spirit of Air" in French) is a Japanese alternative metal band formed in 2010 with members from Japan and England who coalesced in London.
+The band is led and fronted by Kai, current guitarist of the Sisters of Mercy.
+Their latest album Aeons entered #1 in the Official Rock & Metal Albums Chart.

 In 2013, the band increased in popularity as their single "Shizuku" became the first playable song in the J-rock category in the video game Rock Band 3 (and now Rock Band 4 since 2023) but disbanded in the same year as members went back to Japan.
 Since reforming in 2016, Kai appoints session musicians and support members, which included some of the original line-up to perform with him on tour.

 Reformed in 2016 as Kai's solo project, their debut album Constellations was released in 2017, to critical acclaim.
 The album won "Best Metal Album" at the Independent Music Awards, judged by a panel including Amy Lee of Evanescence, Slayer, and Sepultura and entered the Top 40 Rock & Metal Albums Chart.

 In 2022, Esprit D'Air released their second album Oceans, which entered the UK Official Charts peaking at #8 in the Rock & Metal Albums Chart, and #5 in the Independent Albums Breakers Charts.
 The album later re-entered the charts for several weeks following the success of their UK Oceans tour in summer 2022.

 History

 Formation and Deai (2010–2011)

 The band met at a concert in London and made their debut in May 2010.
 At the time, the band had five members – Yosh (lead vocals), Kai (lead guitar and backing vocals), Ellis (bass), Yuki (rhythm guitar) and Daishi (drums).
 Esprit D'Air first released an EP entitled 'Deai' in October 2010, which loosely translates to 'encounter'.
 Kai described the name as a 'sort of like the first hello from the band'.
 They recorded the 3-track EP at Sarm East Studios in Brick Lane, London.

 Since forming in 2010, the band performed at numerous shows in the UK and Spain and have been interviewed by Japanese video sharing website, Nico Nico Douga.

-In early 2011, rhythm guitarist Yuki left the band due to personal reasons, leaving the band as a four-piece, whilst Yosh organised and performed at charity events in aid of Japan's 2011 Tōhoku earthquake and tsunami.
+In early 2011, rhythm guitarist Yuki left the band for personal reasons, leaving the band as a four-piece, whilst Yosh organised and performed at charity events in aid of Japan's 2011 Tōhoku earthquake and tsunami.
 The band also announced news about their second release.

 The Hunter and Shizuku (2012)

 In February 2012, Esprit D'Air released The Hunter and performed two headline shows at Nambucca (London, UK) and La Farga (Barcelona, Spain) as part of their single launch.
-Tom Smith, the director of European-based independent record label JPU Records (The Gazette, Polysics, Ling tosite Sigure), described the single as a release that 'excites them much more than any recent visual kei or J-rock from Japan'.
+Tom Smith, the director of European-based independent record label JPU Records (The Gazette, Polysics, Ling Tosite Sigure), described the single as a release that 'excites them much more than any recent visual kei or J-rock from Japan'.

 In June 2012, Esprit D'Air released Shizuku and offered the track free for a limited time.